austinnoronha/HacktoberFest2020-Contributions/README.md

 - Beginners:
 	- A "Hello World" program in your favorite language.
   	- A program tp input some strings and then output something based on filter, string operations or let your creativity go wild
 - Intermediate:
 	- Add any one of your favorite algorithm in your favorite language, from simple to complex!
   	- Sorting problem solutions
   	- Memorry management problem solutions
 - Expert:
 	- Add any graphical game in your favorite programming language!
   	- Any Program that generates word game!
+- Others:
+	- Any other program that will help other users in development, debugging, reporting etc

 # 🙌 HacktoberFest-2020